 Ceramics of Caltagirone – ph Marco Ossino

 The XV-XVII centuries are considered the golden age of “The City of Ceramics” that is embellished with churches, institutes, colleges and convents.
-Along with the Jesuits comes the first University which offers lectures of jurisprudence, philosophy and medicine and a new, important hospital, the best of the island, is built in the town.
+Along with the Jesuits the first university is set which offers lectures of jurisprudence, philosophy and medicine and a new, important hospital, the best of the island, is built in town.

 In 1693 a catastrophic earthquake destroys Caltagirone and many other villages in the Val di Noto: a huge tragedy that kills about 100 thousand people.

-With the city’s reconstruction also the ceramic art lives again with new, artistic impulses.
+With the city reconstruction even the ceramic art lives again with new, artistic impulses.
 The artisans’ ovens churn out vases, fonts, sinks, frontals, statues, architectural decorations for churches, bell towers and houses, small and large tiles.

 In the early 800’s the flourishing activity of the figurines starts; Giacomo Bongiovanni began to represent on clay faces and actions of commoners, farmers, shepherds, performers and brigands.
 He literally “sewed” very thin layers of clay upon “naked” figurines.
 Almost unknowingly, Bongiovanni depicted the same subjects and themes loved by the realist writers as Verga and Capuana.